hjb0924/logo-admin/README.md

 # logo-admin
-A self-developed database log data storage and management system to visualize your log data
+A log data storage and visual management system for self-developed database